Pratham16112002/Markdown-notes/Personal Home/Vocab.md

-ubiquitous : seeming to everywhere. scanty : smaller in size or amount that is considered necessary or hoped for. omnipresent : present or having an effect everywhere every time.
+ubiquitous : seeming to everywhere. scanty : smaller in size or amount that is considered necessary or hoped for. omnipresent : present or having an effect everywhere every time. acute : If a bad situation is acute , it causes severe problem or damage.